 We are exposed to foreign currency exchange risk as the functional currency financial statements of a foreign subsidiary is translated to U.S. dollars.
 The assets and liabilities of this foreign subsidiary having a functional currency other than the U.S. dollar is translated into U.S. dollars at the exchange rate prevailing at the balance sheet date, and at the average exchange rate for the reporting period for revenue and expense accounts.
 The cumulative foreign currency translation adjustment is recorded as a component of accumulated other comprehensive loss in shareholders' equity.
 The reported results of this foreign subsidiary will be influenced by their translation into U.S. dollars by currency movements against the U.S. dollar.
 Our primary currency translation exposure is related to one subsidiary that has functional currencies denominated in Euro.
-A 10% strengthening/weakening in the rates used to translate the results of our foreign subsidiaries that have functional currencies denominated in the euro as of June 30, 2018 would have had an immaterial impact on net income for the three and six months ended June 30, 2018.
+A 10% strengthening/weakening in the rates used to translate the results of our foreign subsidiaries that have functional currencies denominated in the euro as of September 30, 2018 would have had an immaterial impact on net income for the three and nine months ended September 30, 2018.

 Transactional exposure arises where transactions occur in currencies other than the functional currency.
 Transactions in foreign currencies are recorded at the exchange rate prevailing at the date of the transaction.
 The resulting monetary assets and liabilities are translated into the appropriate functional currency at exchange rates prevailing at the balance sheet date and the resulting gains and losses are reported in foreign exchange gain (loss) in the condensed consolidated statements of income (loss).
-As of June 30, 2018, our primary exposure to transaction risk related to Euro net monetary assets and liabilities held by subsidiaries with a U.S. dollar functional currency.
-Realized and unrealized foreign exchange gains resulting from transactional exposure was \$160 for the six months ended June 30, 2018.
-The realized and unrealized foreign exchange loss for the three months ended June 30, 2018 was immaterial.
+As of September 30, 2018, our primary exposure is to transaction risk related to Euro net monetary assets and liabilities held by subsidiaries with a U.S. dollar functional currency.
+Realized and unrealized foreign exchange gains resulting from transactional exposure was immaterial for the three and nine months ended September 30, 2018.